lengning/SCPattern/README.md

 - normalized.csv: Normalized expression matrix with genes in row and cells in column.
 - Plots.pdf: This file will be generated only when the user chooses to plot top genes.
 In each plot, x-axis shows conditions and y-axis shows expression.
 Genes are sorted by their PP.

-note.
+## Note

 The 'create new folder' button in the output folder selection pop-up is disfunctional right now